 2020 was the year of climate pledges: among others, Japan, South Korea, South Africa and China promised to zero-out emissions by 2050 to 2060.
-In fact, none of the 10 largest economies will soon align with this goal (assuming President Joe Biden will reset US climate policy).
+In fact, nine of the 10 largest economies will soon align with this goal (assuming President Joe Biden will reset US climate policy).
 There is growing consensus of the climate emergency in the finance world, too- the largest shareholder on the planet, BlackRock, has put its USD$8.7 trillion weight behind a powerful message to chief executives everywhere: we need to minimise emissions, which will require an overhaul to everyone’s business models.
 However, climate statements from BlackRock CEO Larry Fink and President Xi Jinping of China show how tricky climate terminology can be.
 Here’s how capitalism is struggling to understand the language of climate change.

 Each year, Fink writes a “Dear CEO” letter.
 For the last two years, the theme of this letter has been climate change.
 In his latest message, he instructs companies to develop climate-compatible business plans based on their emissions data.
 He writes, “There is no company whose business model won’t be profoundly affected by the transition to a net zero economy- one that emits no more carbon dioxide than it removes from the atmosphere by 2050.”